Complete gradient Einstein-type Sasakian manifolds with $\alpha=0$: Abstract

 \section{Abstract}

-Catino, Mastrolia, Monticelli, and Rigoli have launched an ambitious program to study known geometric solitons from a unified perspective, termed Einstein-type manifolds.
+Catino, Mastrolia, Monticelli, and Rigoli have launched an ambitious program to study known geometric solitons from a unified perspective, which they term Einstein-type manifolds.
 This framework allows one to treat Ricci solitons, Yamabe solitons, and all of their generalizations simultaneously.
 Einstein-type manifolds are characterized by four constants $\alpha, \beta, \mu$ and $\rho$.
-In this paper, we show that when $\alpha = 0$ gradient Einstein-type Sasakian manifolds are trivial.
-As a consequence, many geometric solitons on Sasakian manifolds turn out to be trivial.
+In this paper, we show that when $\alpha = 0$, complete gradient Einstein-type Sasakian manifolds are trivial or isometric to the unit sphere.
+As a consequence, many geometric solitons on Sasakian manifolds turn out to be trivial or isometric to the unit sphere.